contensis/docs-management-http/key-concepts/data-types.md

+---
+description: A data type is the storage type for a field, and determines how the field data is validated and indexed for search.
+---
 # Data types

 A data type is the storage type for a field, and determines how the field data is validated and indexed for search.